d11wtq/node-http-cache/README.md

 storage.on('request', disableFor(officeIp));
 ```

+In the above example, since the cache determines as not-storable result as
+soon as the request comes in, the response is not even checked for
+cacheability.

 This is one of the selling points of a caching proxy written in
 Node.js—flexibility.
-Writing thing like this in configuration files with
+Writing things like this in configuration files with
 custom formats gets twisty very quickly.

 ## License & Copyright